xidemo/demo/README.md

 A working website can be found at: http://demo.greenxi.net

+A short video of the test flow can be viewed at: https://youtu.be/_UnbUY-I1FI

 Important!
 --------------

-Please note this is more than a 'boiler-plate' for bigger projects, and involve extra layers of complexity in the backend for demonstration purposes.
+Please note this is more than a 'boiler-plate' for creating bigger projects, and involve extra layers of complexity in the backend for demonstration purposes - use in your own risk.

+Superficial front assets and tests are also kept at minimum.

 Project Structure